physrisk/website-source/articles/2012/where-hidden-economical-convergence-countries.md

 that interactive tools provided in the text will enable You to experiment with data and find the answers to your questions.

-[Full text is available on V. Gontis home page »](https://gontis.eu/2012/01/kur-slepiasi-saliu-ekonomine-konvergencija/)
+[Full text is (was?) available on V. Gontis home page »](https://gontis.eu/2012/01/kur-slepiasi-saliu-ekonomine-konvergencija/)